-The Central Texas region developed an 8-Hour O3 Flex Plan in 2008 with measures through December 31st, 2013 to keep us committed to programs implemented in the Early Action Compact (EAC).
-Central Texas adopted the new Ozone Advance Action Plan to guide regional efforts through the end of 2018.
-In June the region submitted the first air quality report under this new plan.
+In 2014, Central Texas adopted the new Ozone Advance Program Action Plan to guide regional efforts and keep us committed to programs implemented in the Early Action Compact (EAC) through the end of 2018.
+In June, the region submitted the second annual air quality report under this plan.
 The annual regional air quality progress report submitted to and accepted by TCEQ and EPA indicated that the Central Texas region had successfully maintained progress toward the continuation and implementation of emission reduction measures and had met all milestones to date.
-Results reported were for the 2014 calendar year.
+Results reported were for the 2015 calendar year.

-- The CLEAN AIR Force placed ads on social media, websites and in newspapers with messages encouraging the public to participate in ozone reduction activities - During the reporting period, the Clean Air Partners Program enlisted emission reduction commitments from Partners representing over 110,000 regional employees - The CLEAN AIR Force was mentioned in the general media over thirteen times (count does not include social media).
+- The CLEAN AIR Force placed ads on social media, websites and in newspapers with messages encouraging the public to participate in ozone reduction activities - During the reporting period, the Clean Air Partners Program enlisted emission reduction commitments from Partners representing over 110,000 regional employees - The CLEAN AIR Force was mentioned in the general media nineteen times (count does not include social media).

-2015 Financial Statement
+2016 Financial Statement